 The master bedroom is spacious, bright, quiet, and features a large walk-in closet and bathroom with heated flooring, Kohler fixtures, a large stall shower, custom quartz, and a Japanese air bubble soaking tub with bench seating for two.

 The two additional bedrooms are one more charming than the other, and come with massive arched windows — with one of them also featuring an exposed brick wall.

 A wet bar on the home’s top floor leads out onto the massive roof deck that offers great views of the city.

 It’s worth noting that this is the second outdoor space, as there’s also a courtyard downstairs with stamped concrete, original steel beams and sconces, as well as gorgeous original arched brickwork.

-But before we can wrap up our tour of this gorgeous firehouse-turned-family-home, we have to give a nod to the perfectly-appointed basement area.
+But before we can wrap up our tour of this gorgeous firehouse-turned-family home, we have to give a nod to the perfectly-appointed basement area.

-Here, there’s more space for entertaining with a bar/lounge with seating area and a full wet bar with dishwasher, refrigerator, and island.
+Here, there’s more space for entertaining with a bar/lounge with a seating area and a full wet bar with a dishwasher, refrigerator, and island.
 A big part of this space is dedicated to a world-class home gym.

 When we first covered the former firehouse back in September 2021, the property was listed for sale asking $2,875,000.
 Julie Russell with Coldwell Banker Realty held the listing.

 Despite the beautifully-renovated abode’s storied history — and countless attributes — it didn’t manage to sell for full ask, but a small price revision sealed the deal for the former Engine 10 firehouse.

 The building at 808 Morris St. in Philadelphia saw a 4.3% price drop, with its renewed price ($2,750,000) landing it a buyer a few months later.
 The property sold in August 2022 for $2.75 million.